mindey/IdeaLib/README.md

 i3: coffee teaspoon 1\2, liters of water 0.2\0.3, time 0.003\0.005
 o3: cup of coffee 1\1.5
 ```

+All ODD numbered rows are considered to be INPUTS.
+All EVEN numbered rows are considered to be OUTPUTS.

+Prefix of i1:, o2:,.. is any string without a space.
+In parsing, all things before the first space are removed.

 Backslash signs indicate different scenarios.
 E.g., in best case scenario, we expect spending 0.003 day for making sandwitch, in worst -- 0.004 day.